rmsidebottom/URLMonster/README.md

 Sample url: `http://127.0.0.1:5000/123456`

 ### Security
+When making calls to the data, all queries are made with the cursor setting `prepared=True` to mitigate injection attacks.
+Parameterized queries are also used to help.

 ## mySQL Database
 This is a simple database backend used simply because I already had it installed locally on my computer.
 If you are using mySQL, you can configure yours by running the setup script contained in this repo ([db_setup.sh](db_setup.sh)).
 Prior to beginning, create a text file (`secrets.txt`) containing what the mySQL password should be or is (if the mySQL instance is already set up).
 This is read in by both the db script and the python files.